TendTo/Id-based-Proxy-Signature-Scheme-with-Message-Recovery/README.md

 ---------------------------------------------------------------------
  Improved ID-based Proxy Signature Scheme with Message Recovery 0.0.1
 ---------------------------------------------------------------------
- make [help]  - Prints out this help message. make compile - Compiles the project. make run     - Compiles and runs the project. make test    - Compiles the whole test suite and runs it. make files   - Prints out the files registered by make. make clean   - Cleans up the build directory.
+ make [help]     - Prints out this help message. make compile    - Compiles the project. make run        - Compiles and runs the project. make test       - Compiles the whole test suite and runs it. make benchmarks - Compiles the whole benchmark suite and runs it. make files      - Prints out the files registered by make. make clean      - Cleans up the build directory.
 ---------------------------------------------------------------------
 ```